liufengyun/debug/design.md

 # this is a comment

-list:
-"""
-13      }
-14
-15
-16       def main(args: Array[String]): Unit = {
-17 =>     print(a)
-18      }
-19    }
-"""

 cont
 list: 17 =>

 list: "17 =>"
 ```

-In the example above, the lines above the separator `---` is the configurations,
+In the example above, the lines between the separator `---` is the configurations,
 which is also called *front matter*.

-The lines below (the body) are interactions
-with the debugger.
+The body holds the interactions with the debugger.
 In the body, each line is a command to the debugger.
 To add a check for the
 expected output of the command, just append the command with a colon (`:`).

-The expected output can be a multiple line string, which is wrapped inside triple
+The expected output must be a line string, which can be immediately after the
-quotes (`"""`).
-In such cases, an exact match is expected.
+colon or in the next line.
+The spaces around the text is ignored.

-In most cases, you can just append the pattern string after the colon, which is
+In most cases, you can just use literal strings after the colon, which is
 matched if it's part of the command output.
+Wildcards like `*` can be used.

 User can also specify a regular expression as the expected output.
 To do this,
 the regular expression should be wrapped inside a quote.

-For simplicity, only whole line comment supported.
 Comments and blank lines are ignored.

-## Specification

 ## Implementation